 Several UWG departments and programs offer graduate assistantships related to public history.

-The College of Arts and Humanities provides assistantships in support of its partnership with the Georgia Humanities Council.
-These positions work on collaborative projects between the College and the Georgia Humanities Council.
+The College of Arts and Humanities provides assistantships in support of its partnership with the Georgia Humanities.
+These positions work on collaborative projects between the College and the Georgia Humanities.
 Our current projects include developing a publication on the Georgia Governor's Mansion, assisting with the Smithsonian Museum on Main Street program tour in Georgia, and coordinating the statewide History Day Contest.

-The Annie Belle Weaver Special Collections in the Ingram Library offers graduate research assistantships in archival processing.
-Contact Suzanne Durham, Head of Special Collections, for more information on these positions.
+The UWG Special Collections in the Ingram Library offers graduate research assistantships in archival processing.
+Contact Blynne Olivieri, Head of Special Collections, for more information on these positions.

-The Antonio Waring Archaeology Laboratory on the UWG campus occasionally offers graduate research assistantships to students with an interest or expertise in anthropology or archaeology.
-In the 2010-12 academic years, the Center for Public History partnered with the Waring Lab to offer graduate research assistantships producing interpretive signage and a related website for the Leake mounds site in Bartow County, with the Georgia Department of Transportation.
+The Antonio J. Waring Archaeology Laboratory on the UWG campus offers graduate research assistantships to students with an interest or expertise in anthropology or archaeology.
+The Center for Public History partnered with the Waring Lab to offer graduate research assistantships producing interpretive signage and a related website for the Leake mounds site in Bartow County, with the Georgia Department of Transportation.
 Another graduate research assistant produced digital 3-D scans of artifacts from the Leake Site and other excavations.

 Joseph R. Johnson Fellowship